rlane/oort3/README.md

 A space fleet programming game.
 Hosted at http://oort.rs.

+## Development

+Prerequisites: `cargo install trunk wasm-opt`

+Run "cargo oort-serve" to start a webserver at http://localhost:8080/.
+The first run will take several minutes to build everything.

 ## Copyright

-Copright 2021 Rich Lane.
+Copyright 2023 Rich Lane.
 Licensed under GPLv3, see LICENSE.